woncin/Mu-Code/README.md

-# My first ever python beginner projects
+# My first ever python beginner projects done on Mu code editor
 This folder contains Files for some basic python topics